Getting Medical Coverage For Your Work-Related Injury Or Illness

 The most important benefit you receive from workers’ compensation in Massachusetts is almost always medical care.
 Without this coverage, your bills could quickly spiral out of control.

-Your employer’s insurance company is responsible for covering ongoing medical care related to your injuries, including:
+Under Massachusetts workers’ compensation laws, your employer’s insurance company is responsible for covering ongoing medical care related to your injuries, including:

 - Office visits